rust-lang/reference/src/type-layout.md

 for [zero-variant enumerations] to have a primitive representation.
 Combining two primitive representations together is an error.

-> Note: Primitive representations are primarily intended for Rust code that
-> wants to interoperate with the idioms of preexisting C/C++ codebases.

 #### Primitive Representation of Field-less Enums

 For [field-less enums], primitive representations set the size and alignment to